Charles Reed Bishop: In Hawaii

 The two young men sailed for Oregon on the Henry out of New York City, leaving February 23, 1846.
 By October the ship had rounded Cape Horn and needed to stop in Honolulu for provisions.
 At this time, the islands were still governed by the Kingdom of Hawaiʻi, but numerous Americans were settling there for business opportunities and as missionaries.
 Lee was recruited to stay as the second western-trained lawyer in the Hawaiian islands; he was later appointed as the first Chief Justice of the Supreme Court.
 Bishop decided to stay as well.
 He soon was hired by some Americans to sort out the failed land deal of Ladd & Co., which was the first major formal law proceeding.
 He next worked for the U.S. Consul.

 On February 27, 1849 Bishop became accepted as a citizen of the Kingdom of Hawaii.
 He became an investor with Henry A. Peirce and Lee in a sugarcane plantation on the island of Kauaʻi, near where the Ladd company had been somewhat successful.
 From 1849 to 1853 he served as Collector General of Customs.

-He courted On Bernice Pauahi Pākī despite her resistance, and on June 4, 1850, he married, Bernice Pauahi Pākī of the royal House of Kamehameha, despite the objections of her parents.
+On June 4, 1850, he married Bernice Pauahi Pākī of the royal House of Kamehameha, despite her initial resistance and the objections of her parents.
 Their private ceremony in the Royal School was not attended by her family.
-Within a year her father Pākī made peace with the marriage and invited the couple to live in the family estate called Haleakala.
+Within a year, her father Pākī made peace with the marriage and invited the couple to live on the family estate of Haleakala.

 Bishop formed a partnership with William A. Aldrich, selling merchandise to be shipped to supply the California Gold Rush.
 He became known as a trusted person with whom traders could deposit and exchange the various currencies in use at the time.

-In 1853 Bishop was elected as representative to the legislature of the Hawaiian Kingdom.
+In 1853, Bishop was elected as representative to the legislature of the Hawaiian Kingdom.

 Bank

 On August 17, 1858, Aldrich split off the shipping business.
 Bishop founded Bishop & Co. as the first chartered bank in the Kingdom.
 It is the second oldest bank west of the Rocky Mountains.
-On its first day it took in $4784.25 in deposits.
-By 1878 it outgrew its basement room and expanded to a two-story building.
+On its first day, it took in $4784.25 in deposits.
+By 1878, it outgrew its basement room and expanded to a two-story building.
 This structure is designated as a contributing property to the Merchant Street Historic District, listed on the National Register of Historic Places in 1972.

 In 1895 Bishop sold the bank to Samuel Mills Damon (1841–1924), son of American missionary Samuel C. Damon (1815–1885).
 Over time the bank grew and in 1960 was renamed as First Hawaiian Bank, formalizing its role in state history.